SeedTactics/fms-insight/docs/client-efficiency.md

 were longer than expected, this extra time is not counted in the OEE.
 Thus the Station OEE should only be focused on seriously once the station cycles are mostly stable at their expected cycle time.)
-For each grid cell in the chart, the OEE percentage is drawn with a color with darker colors higher OEE and ligher colors lower OEE.
+For each grid cell in the chart, the OEE percentage is drawn with a color with darker colors higher OEE and lighter colors lower OEE.
 A grid cell can be moused over to obtain extra information in a tooltip.